-Many debt securities, derivatives and other financial instruments, including some of the Portfolios' investments, utilize LIBOR as the reference or benchmark rate for variable interest rate calculations.
+Many debt securities, derivatives and other financial instruments, including some of the Portfolios' investments, utilize the London Interbank Offered Rate ("LIBOR") as the reference or benchmark rate for variable interest rate calculations.
 However, the use of LIBOR started to come under pressure following manipulation allegations in 2012.
 Despite increased regulation and other corrective actions since that time, concerns have arisen regarding its viability as a benchmark, due largely to reduced activity in the financial markets that it measures.